 Of course, this is an extreme situation.
 There’s always YouTube videos to follow and friends you can ask for help.
-But it poses the question: should you DIY your bathroom renovation, or take advantage of professional bathroom fitter?
+But it poses the question: should you complete a DIY bathroom renovation, or take advantage of professional bathroom fitter?

 Here are the pros and cons of each…

 DIY bathroom renovation

 The main benefit of a DIY bathroom renovation is, clearly, to save money.
 In fact, Which? estimated that fitting your own bathroom can save you 70% of the overall cost.

 If you have some level of expertise, and can call in favours from handy friends, then it can definitely be a successful and budget-friendly way of renovating your bathroom.